ja-css/secret/Projects/Fidd/Fidd.md

 # Fidd

+Keeping your personal information off the Internet is really hard.
+Your stuff is scattered all over the place.
+Addresses, employment history, your family relationships and phone numbers.
+*Jack Rhysider.*

 ## 1. Fidd folder structure

 `Fiddler` - is an actor that owns one or more `Fidds`.
 The ownership is established by `Fiddler`'s key pair.